DigitalFuturesOCADU/webSerial/ServoExamples.md

 ## Connecting Servos to Arduino + Power

-These example require that you connect your servos both to your arduino and external power.
-If you have not previously review pages:
+These examples require that you connect your servos both to your Arduino and external power.

 ### Prepare The Servo